edandersen/core-admin/README.md

 ### License

-MIT licensed.
-Depends on the snazzy [NonFactors.Grid.Mvc6](https://github.com/NonFactors/AspNetCore.Grid) which is also MIT licensed.
+LGPL licensed.
+Depends on the snazzy [NonFactors.Grid.Mvc6](https://github.com/NonFactors/AspNetCore.Grid) and Bootstrap, both of which are MIT licensed.

 ### Authors